-Credit/Debit Card payments should be processed online through the student's Populi account.
+Credit/Debit Card payments may be processed online through the student's Populi account.
 We accept American Express, Discover, MasterCard or Visa.
-Payments must reach the Valor

-Finance Office by 5:00 p.m. on or before the due date.
+Payments must reach the Valor Finance Office by 5:00 p.m. on or before the due date.
+Late fees are assessed if payments are not received on time.
 Prospective students can pay enrollment fees and additional application fees through the Finance Office.